Effective methods to sleep-train your toddler

 Toddlers thrive off routine.
 If bedtime is always different and unpredictable, your toddler is more likely to feel uncertain and also try manipulate the situation more, so you may want to add the following to your toddler’s bedtime routine:

 - Take a nighttime bath.
 The warm water can calm and relax your toddler, preparing their mind and body for sleep.
-Use some soothing Sleepy Kid Bath Salts to encourage relaxation and promote the conditions for a good and peaceful night's sleep.

 - After bath time isn’t play time.
 Running around and getting excited can stimulate your toddler, making it harder for them to feel sleepy.
 Establish a calm-down period before bed with no electronic devices.
 Rather, do a puzzle together, read books, or put their stuffed toys to bed.